 The following paragraphs will help provide context when considering the accuracy of the information in my guides, articles and reviews, as well as outlining ways in which readers can actively help to keep the content on Vietnam Coracle up to date – a great benefit to me and to other readers and travellers:

 Please bear the following in mind when reading my guides, using them to plan your trip, and considering the accuracy of the information within them:

-• It’s Only Me: The Vietnam Coracle archives currently hold over 250 guides, articles and reviews to places all across the nation, compiled over almost a decade.
-Please remember that for 10 years – from 2012-2022 – I was the sole content creator for Vietnam Coracle: everything you read on this site has been researched, written, and produced by me.
+• It’s Only Me: The Vietnam Coracle archives currently hold over 300 guides, articles and reviews to places all across the nation, compiled over almost a decade.
+Please remember that for 10 years – from 2012-2022 – I was the sole content creator for Vietnam Coracle: the vast majority of what you read on this site has been researched, written, and produced by me.
 My travel guides cover hundreds of destinations, and my motorbike routes cover tens of thousands of kilometres of road, across all of Vietnam’s 63 provinces and municipalities.
 The more content I produce, the more difficult it is to keep information up to date.
 I can’t be everywhere at once, and I can’t possibly update each of my guides every year.
 If I were even to attempt this, I’d have no time to research and write new content.
 Even with the introduction of contributing writers, in May, 2022, keeping information up to date is still an impossibility.

 • Things Change: Although I do my best to make sure my guides are up to date and accurate at the time of publication, it’s inevitable that some details will be out of date or inaccurate by the time you read them.
 This is especially true in Vietnam, a nation currently undergoing rapid economic growth, social change, and infrastructure developments: nothing stays the same for long in 21st century Vietnam.